Area development Zuidelijk Westerkwartier

 - Designing the Dwarsdiep stream system.
 This involves retaining 2.7 million m3 of water in combination with a natural stream design.

-- Optimizing water management in the Vredewold, Nienoord, Zuiderpolder, Fanerpolder (replacement of pumping station), Lagemeeden, and Lettelbert polders.
+- Optimising water management in the Vredewold, Nienoord, Zuiderpolder, Fanerpolder (replacement of pumping station), Lagemeeden, and Lettelbert polders.
 We have adapted water management to the requirements of the National Administrative Agreement on Water (NBW).

 What are we working on?